gvfonseca/my-projects/Binding_of_ECE_game/README.md

 # Implementation of the game "Binding of Issac" on an FPGA

 ## Description
-This is the culmination of a semester worth of ECE 385, Digital Systems Laboratory, at the University of Illinois done by Gustavo Fonseca and Hunter Baisden.
-In this class we worked on each lab together and explored a variety of FPGA concepts.
+This is the culmination of a semester-worth of ECE 385-Digital Systems Laboratory at the University of Illinois.
+The various labs and final project were done together by Gustavo Fonseca and Hunter Baisden.
+In this class, we explored a variety of FPGA concepts.

 For the final project of this class, we designed and developed our game: "Binding of an ECE Major".
 This game was inspired by the game "Binding of Issac".